Australia - Terms and Conditions

 (i) acknowledge that the Auctioneer is not responsible for bids that were not processed due to technical problems and/or delays;

-(i) agree that they will not make any claims against the Auctioneer from any loss or damage arising as a result of the use of the Pickles Live and Pickles Online Bidding, including but not limited to, losses resulting from errors or problems on the internet, service or any issues beyond the Auctioneers' control or losses arising from Purchaser's use of or inability to use the service; and
+(ii) agree that they will not make any claims against the Auctioneer from any loss or damage arising as a result of the use of the Pickles Live and Pickles Online Bidding, including but not limited to, losses resulting from errors or problems on the internet, service or any issues beyond the Auctioneers' control or losses arising from Buyer's use of or inability to use the service;

-(iii) acknowledge that the Auctioneer cannot prevent inappropriate use of the system or bidder information stored in the system.
+(iii) acknowledge that the Auctioneer cannot prevent inappropriate use of the system or bidder information stored in the system; and

 (A) extending the Sale by any time the Auctioneer deems fit; or